 - You can merge sections by following the instructions on the Merging Sections in Canvas page.

 - Make sure you understand how Canvas assignment due dates and availability dates work.
 You have the option of allowing students to submit assignments late or not.
 If you don't allow late submissions, the simplest thing is to make your due dates and Availability Until dates the same.
 Learn more about due dates and availability dates.

 - When setting your Notifications, make sure to turn on Submissions Comments.
 This ensures that students' comments about their submissions get to you.

-- Since all DE courses must show evidence of regular effective contact, you should use the Canvas Inbox for all of your email correspondences with students.
+- Since all DE courses must show evidence of regular and substantive interaction, you should use the Canvas Inbox for all of your email correspondences with students.
 The Canvas Inbox will automatically save the emails.
-Emails sent from Outlook will be archived, but they will not be available from a central location.

 - Bookmark the Canvas login page, so you don't have to rely on the LPC web site to get to it.
 That way, if the LPC site goes down, you can still get to Canvas.
 Tell your students to do the same.

 - Chrome is the preferred browser for Canvas.